DarkPark/jscs/readme.md

 }
 ```

-In complex cases use JavaScript similar approach.
+In complex cases use JavaScript native approach.
+> Variable and function declarations get hoisted to the top of their scope, their assignment does not.
+> For more information refer to [JavaScript Scoping & Hoisting](http://www.adequatelygood.com/2010/2/JavaScript-Scoping-and-Hoisting)

 ```javascript
 // bad
 function nope ( isReady ) {